upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 4. Start LSL and Other Applications:
 ------------------------------------

-- Click **"Start LSL"** to begin streaming.The Button turns green showing that the LSL Stream is running.
+- Click **Start LSL** to begin streaming.The Button turns green showing that the LSL Stream is running.
 - Launch additional applications as needed.

 .. figure:: ./media/web_interface.*